nttcslab-nlp/RSTParser_EACL24/README.md

 ## Results

-F1 scores of fully-labeled RST trees for RST-DT, Instr-DT, and the GUM corpus.
+F1 scores of fully-labeled spans for RST-DT, Instr-DT, and the GUM corpus.

 | Strategy      | Method           | Model             |   RST-DT | Instr-DT |      GUM |
 | :------------ | :--------------- | :---------------- | -------: | -------: | -------: |